Hiroreco/enreco-archive/recap-data/chapter2/day5/nodes/bijou-c2d5.md

 She had already turned in her journal; her thoughts had not changed.
 She needs some time to think about it.
 To see if her words were true.
 Her worldview had turned more cynical after today.

-She does admit, at least, that she needed that talk with the Red Knight.
+She does admit, at least, that she needed that talk with the Scarlet Knight.
 She needed that moment to look up in the sky and at the buildings in front of them.
 It eased her mind at least a little.

 Despite her rock-hard appearance, today proved our Princess Bijou had a soft, emotional core prone to crumbling in the face of drama.
 She wonders if she could handle existing in this universe.